 Every year on January 28, we celebrate the international event of Data Privacy Day.
 The purpose of Data Privacy Day is to raise awareness and promote privacy and data protection best practices.

 I’m very careful about my privacy and I take it very seriously while I’m not an anonymous person.
 I don’t have anything to hide, except for my personal data, but I’m still very cautious about privacy.
 Privacy is like free speech.
-I respect my right about it even if I have nothing to say, or hide.
+I respect my right even if I have nothing to say, or hide.

-Also, I have a backup of my 2FA authenticator database and some other files such as my PGP and SSH keys.
+Also, I have a backup of my 2FA authentication database and some other files such as my PGP and SSH keys.
 All these files need to be stored securely encrypted somewhere out of my phone and personal computer.

 - Encrypting files with GPG/PGP

 - Keeping them in an encrypted ZIP archive

 - Keeping them in an encrypted hard drive

 I need to be able to decrypt and access my files everywhere, without compromising my security.
 This will allow me to recover my files even if I lose all my devices and computers.

 One software I know I have everywhere and/or is easy to access is GNU Privacy Guard (GPG).
 GPG is a complete and free implementation of the OpenPGP standard and is widely being used.

 So GPG is a wondeful choice.
 However, AES (Advanced Encryption Standard) is also a very good encryption standard and is very strong.
 Many websites, such as mine, use HTTPS (Hypertext Transfer Protocol Secure) which is basically AES and is very secure.